Sun Wukong: Immortality

-Sun Wukong gained immortality through seven different means, which together made him one of the most immortal and invincible beings in all of creation.
+Sun Wukong is said to have gained immortality through nine different means and instances, which together made him one of the most immortal and invincible beings in all of creation.

 Disciple to Puti Zushi

 After feeling down about the future and death, Wukong sets out to find the immortal Taoist patriarch Puti Zushi to learn how to be immortal.
 There, Wukong learns spells to grasp all five elements and cultivate the way of immortality, as well as the 72 Earthly Transformations.
 After seven years of training with the sage, Wukong gains the secret formula to immortality.
 It is noted that the Court of Heaven does not approve of this method of immortality.

 Book of Mortals

 In the middle of the night, Wukong's soul is tied up and dragged to the World of Darkness.
 He is informed there that his life in the human world has come to an end.
-In anger, Wukong fights his way through the World of Darkness to complain to "The Ten Kings," who are the judges of the dead.
+In anger, Wukong fights his way through the World of Darkness to complain to "The Ten Kings", who are the judges of the dead.
 The Ten Kings try to address the complaint and calm Wukong by saying many people in the world have the same name and the fetchers of the dead may have gotten the wrong name.
 Wukong demands to see the register of life and death, then scribbles out his name, thus making him untouchable by the fetchers of death, along with the names of all of the monkeys in his tribe.
-It is because Wukong has learned magic/magical arts as a disciple to Puti Zushi that he can scare the Ten Kings, demanding from them the book of mortals and removing his name, thus making him even more immortal.
-After this incident, the Ten Kings complain to the Jade Emperor.
+It is because Wukong has learned magical arts as a disciple to Puti Zushi that he can scare the Ten Kings, demanding from them the book of mortals and removing his name, thus making him even more immortal.
+After this incident, the Ten Kings complained to the Jade Emperor.